 Can Dog Hip Dysplasia Heal on its Own?

-No, canine hip dysplasia cannot heal on its own.
+No, hip dysplasia in dogs cannot heal on its own.
 Once the dog’s hip joint becomes dysplastic, it cannot go back into a normal hip.
 However, treatment for hip dysplasia in dogs can be successful, and the dog’s quality of life is kept at an optimal level.

 Hip dysplasia is a common orthopedic condition.
 Large breed dogs and giant breed dogs such as Labrador Retrievers, German Shepherds, and Saint Bernards have a genetic predisposition to hip dysplasia.
 This condition occurs when the hip’s ball and socket joint structures (head of femur and acetabulum) grow at different rates resulting in joint laxity and osteoarthritis.

 The clinical signs of hip dysplasia are limping or lameness, decreased range of motion, muscle mass loss, and a characteristic bunny hop gait (the dog’s back legs move simultaneously).

 The development of hip dysplasia can occur at early onset – when the young dog is only six months of age.
 Once diagnosed, a prompt and adequate treatment plan is required for effective management.

 What is the Best Treatment for Hip Dysplasia in Dogs?